Homological mirror symmetry for nodal stacky curves: Introduction

-Our proof of \cref{InvertiblePolyTheorem} is orthogonal to previous approaches to \cref{LUConj}.
-In \cite{LekiliPolishchukAuslander}, the authors consider chains and cycles of weighted projective lines meeting nodally at a point whose isotropy group is finite and cyclic, and where at most two points of an irreducible component can have non-trivial isotropy group.
-We expand on these results to allow for the irreducible components to have non-trivial generic stabiliser, and then consider the B--model of \cref{InvertiblePolyTheorem} in the abstract as such a cycle of nodal stacky curves.
+of $\Z$-graded pre-triangulated $A_\infty$-categories over $\C$. \end{mthm} \begin{rmk} It should be reiterated that, although there is a trichotomy of cases depending on the weight $d_0$, all but one invertible polynomials in two variables are of log general type, and this exception is well-understood.
+We are therefore free to state Theorem \ref{InvertiblePolyTheorem} in the context of invertible polynomials of log general type without further assumptions. \end{rmk} \begin{rmk} In general, it is not true that the action of $\widecheck{\Gamma}$ on the Milnor fibre will be free; however, the fixed points of the action on $\C^n$ always lie on the divisor $\{\check{x}_1\dots\check{x}_n=0\}$, meaning that the action on the \emph{very affine Milnor fibre} $\widecheck{V}\cap(\C^*)^n$ considered in \cite{GammageHMS} is free. \end{rmk} Our proof of \cref{InvertiblePolyTheorem} is orthogonal to previous approaches to \cref{LUConj}, and instead follows the more abstract construction of \cite{LekiliPolishchukAuslander}, before checking that this agrees with the predictions of \cref{LUConj}. \\ In \cite{LekiliPolishchukAuslander}, the authors consider chains and cycles of weighted projective lines meeting nodally at a point whose isotropy group is finite and cyclic, and where at most two points of an irreducible component can have non-trivial isotropy group.
+The mirror symplectic surfaces are constructed by gluing together the mirrors to the irreducible components of the curve via a permutation determined by the stacky structure of the node. \\ Stacky curves in the above presentation were first considered in \cite{STZ} as part of the coherent-constructible correspondence, although the work of Lekili and Polishchuk generalises the class of curves able to be considered by allowing the stacky structure at the nodes to be \emph{non-balanced}.
+Roughly speaking, the condition that the node be balanced means that the gluing maps of the mirror are the identity.
+Moreover, allowing non-balanced curves is crucial in the construction of mirrors to symplectic surfaces of genus greater than one, and this will continue to be important for us. \\ In our approach to \cref{InvertiblePolyTheorem}, we expand on the results of Lekili--Polishchuk to allow for the irreducible components to have non-trivial generic stabiliser, and then consider the B--model of \cref{InvertiblePolyTheorem} in the abstract as such a cycle of nodal stacky curves.
 We then show that the A--model which we construct as its mirror is graded symplectomorphic to the quotient of the Milnor fibre of the transpose polynomial by the corresponding Berglund--Henningson dual group.
-We recount briefly the context and results of \cite{LekiliPolishchukAuslander} before explaining the required generalisation from which our proof of \cref{InvertiblePolyTheorem} follows. \\

-In their approach to proving homological mirror symmetry, a key step in Lekili and Polishchuk's strategy is the construction of a \emph{categorical resolution} on the A-- and B--sides.
-On the A--side, this is given by the partially wrapped Fukaya category, as defined by Auroux in \cite{Auroux_fukayacategories} and further developed by Sylvan in \cite{SylvanPwrapped}.
-On the B--side, this is a generalisation of the derived category of modules of a certain non-commutative sheaf of algebras constructed by Burban and Drozd in \cite{Burban2009TiltingON}.\\
+Fortunately, the construction of the \emph{Auslander sheaf} -- a certain sheaf of non-commutative algebras -- in the orbifold case studied in \cite{LekiliPolishchukAuslander} is robust, and carries through with only minor alteration when one includes non-trivial generic stabilisers. \\